 Interest Expense.
-Interest expense decreased by \$0.4 million in the first quarter of fiscal 2021 compared to the first quarter of fiscal 2020, primarily reflecting a zero balance in borrowings under our existing credit facility since July 2020.
+Interest expense decreased by \$1.0 million in the first half of fiscal 2021 compared to the first half of fiscal 2020, primarily reflecting a zero balance in borrowings under our existing credit facility since July 2020.

 Income Taxes.
-The provision for income taxes reflected an expense of \$5.9 million for the first quarter of fiscal 2021 compared with an income tax benefit of \$2.9 million for the first quarter of fiscal 2020, primarily reflecting pre-tax income in the first quarter of fiscal 2021 compared to a pre-tax loss in the first quarter of fiscal 2020.
-Our effective tax rate was 21.4% for the first quarter of fiscal 2021 and 38.9% for the first quarter of fiscal 2020.
-Our effective tax rate for the first quarter of fiscal 2021 reflects a \$0.2 million favorable reduction of our previously established valuation allowance related to unused California Enterprise Zone Tax Credits and a \$0.2 million disaster recovery credit related to fires in California.
-Our effective tax rate for the first quarter of fiscal 2020 reflects the write-off of deferred tax assets related to share-based compensation of \$0.4 million.
-As a result of the U.S. Coronavirus Aid, Relief and Economic Security Act enacted on March 27, 2020, to provide relief from the impact of COVID-19, we amended our 2018 income tax return and our effective tax rate for the first quarter of fiscal 2020 reflects the carryback of our 2018 net operating loss to a period with a higher statutory income tax rate.
+The provision for income taxes increased to \$17.4 million for the first half of fiscal 2021 from \$1.5 million for the first half of fiscal 2020, primarily reflecting higher pre-tax income in the first half of fiscal 2021 compared to the first half of fiscal 2020.
+Our effective tax rate was 23.0% for the first half of fiscal 2021 and 19.1% for the first half of fiscal 2020.
+Our effective tax rate for the first half of fiscal 2021 reflects an increased tax benefit related to the deduction for share-based compensation, a \$0.3 million favorable reduction of our previously established valuation allowance related to unused California Enterprise Zone Tax Credits and a \$0.2 million disaster recovery credit related to fires in California.
+Our effective tax rate for the first half of fiscal 2020 reflects the write-off of deferred tax assets related to share-based compensation of \$0.3 million.
+As a result of the U.S. Coronavirus Aid, Relief and Economic Security Act enacted on March 27, 2020, to provide relief from the impact of COVID-19, we amended our 2018 income tax return and our effective tax rate for the first half of fiscal 2020 reflects the write for the first half of fiscal 2020 reflects the area for the first half of fiscal 2020 reflects the tax rate for the first half of fiscal 2020 reflects the tax rate for the first half of fiscal 2020 reflects the tax rate for the first half of fiscal 2020 reflects the tax rate for the first half of fiscal 2020 reflects the carryback of our 2018 net operating loss to a period with a higher statutory income tax rate.